samibirnbaum/to-do-list-api/README.md

 <hr>

 ## Authenticate
-Apart from creating a User you will need to authenticate with the Api every time you make a request.
+**Apart from creating a User you will need to authenticate with the Api every time you make a request.
 Use `Basic Auth`.
-You can do this using a tool like [Postman](https://www.getpostman.com/) Or [Curl](https://curl.haxx.se/) `curl -u username:password http://localhost:3000/api/users/`
+You can do this using a tool like [Postman](https://www.getpostman.com/) or [Curl](https://curl.haxx.se/) `curl -u username:password http://localhost:3000/api/users/`**

 <hr>